elastic/kibana/x-pack/plugins/alerting/README.md

     params,
     state,
   }: AlertExecuteOptions) {
-    // Use this example to fire a single action alertInstanceFactory('server_1')
+    // Use this example to fire a single action, server_1 is a unique identifier of the server
+    // the instance is about.
+This will be used to make `getState()` return previous state on matching identifiers. services.alertInstanceFactory('server_1')
       .replaceState({
         // Alert instance level state, use getState() for
         // previous and persisted values
         ...
       })
-      .fire('default', {
+      // 'default' refers to a group of actions to fire, see 'actions' in create alert section .fire('default', {
         server: 'server_1',
       });